VirtusLab/jenkins-operator/doc/getting-started.md

 ## First Steps

 Prepare your Kubernetes cluster and set up access.
-Once you have running Kubernetes cluster you can focus on installing Jenkins operator according to the [Installation](installation.md) guide.
+Once you have running Kubernetes cluster you can focus on installing **jenkins-operator** according to the [Installation](installation.md) guide.

 ## Deploy Jenkins